Shuo-Tang/direct_position_estimation/README.md

 ## Project Folders

 - **`standard_DPE`**:
-  This folder is for the existing *standard* DPE approach, first proposed by Prof. Pau Closas.\n For more details or to cite this work, refer to the paper:
+  This folder is for the existing *standard* DPE approach, first proposed by Prof. Pau Closas.\\
+  For more details or to cite this work, refer to the paper:
      ```
      Closas, P. and Gusi-Amigo, A.,